 - iCloud sign-in is a slow process as was the sign off process;

 - You will have to set back the default address used to start a new conversation on iMessage (important when signing in from iPhone last);

 - You will have to add all Apple Pay cards one by one, on the iPhone first then the Apple Watch and the iPad;

 - You have to re-enable Apple Watch to unlock your Mac;

 - Some content won’t be downloaded back to your device except if needed (like Notes… it will trigger a download if you start the Notes.app);

 - Music requires to sign back in from within the app but that is not enough.
 You also need to enable iCloud Music Library from within Settings.app.
 This is less than optimal;

-- Your next App Store download will required to confirm your payment informations;
+- Your next App Store download will require to confirm your payment information;

 So there you have it.
 Hope this will help others to do the same if they need it.